RedSideDevils/2DLS/README.md

 ## How it works
 ```
-1. Change Settings in __init__ section as you prefer.
-2. In f(x)`s return section write your function.
-3. Run Script From Terminal In The Same Directory Where Font And Icon.
+1. Run main.py by python main.py command.
+2. Press "Open Image" and select image.
+3. Press "Show Contours".
+4.1 If you want all contours to print, write -1 in text input.
+4.2 If you want specific contours to print, write contours ids.
+Example: 1,2,3
+5.Press "Run Simulation"
 ```
-## Features
+## Technologies Used
+Python
-- Fast!
+- OpenCV
-- Easy!
+- Pygame
+C++
-- Convenient!
+- SFML

 ## Installation: